 Our days were spent exploring the city on foot, on the train and on a cruise that showed us the highlights of the city.
 I have to say l enjoyed not having anything planned.

-What to see in Copenhagen: (Top excellent things to see in Copenhagen)
+What to see in Copenhagen: (9 Best Things To See In Copenhagen)

 Cruise around Copenhagen: